Anon-Planet/thgtoa/guide.md

 #### Windows 10 and 11 ISO download:

-Go with the Official Windows 10/11 Pro VM and harden it yourself: see [Appendix C: Windows Installation Media Creation][306] and go with the ISO route.
+Go with the Official Windows 10/11 Pro VM and harden it yourself: see [Appendix C: Windows 10 and 11 Installation Media Creation:][306] and go with the ISO route.

 #### If you can use Tor (natively or over a VPN):